bradleyreaney/cypress-api-tests/README.md

 # Cypress API Tests

 An example of the Cypress api plugin created by Filip Hric.

-The plugin shows your API information in the Cypress UI runner.
+The plugin shows the API information in the Cypress UI runner.

 The demo will use the API restful-booker - https://restful-booker.herokuapp.com/apidoc/index.html